sciZer0/7/v/README.md

 First of all, there is **$83 trillion** in the total supply, and the supply is constantly increasing.

-Presenting the really-innovative idea of the permissionless globally-transferable token with the fixed total-supply, nevertheless, unfortunately, **the Bitcoin blockchain** will start this idea itself only in 118 years, at 2140 (*explained below*).
+Presenting — yet in 2009 — the really-innovative idea of **the permissionless globally-transferable token with the fixed total-supply**, nevertheless, unfortunately, the Bitcoin blockchain is set to start this idea itself only in 118 years, at 2140 (*explained below*).

 Additionally, the Bitcoin blockchain as a platform has a lot of unsolvable technological and social problems being fundamental (*described below*).